s-sakti/data_indsp_news_tts/README.md

 # INDspeech_NEWS_TTS

 This is a speech dataset for developing an Indonesian text-to-speech synthesis system.
-The data was developed by [Advanced Telecommunication Research Institute International (ATR) Japan](https://www.atr.jp/) under the ["Asia speech translation (A-STAR) Consortium" project](https://www.sciencedirect.com/science/article/pii/S0885230811000404).
+The data was developed by [Advanced Telecommunication Research Institute International (ATR) Japan](https://www.atr.jp/) under the [Asia speech translation (A-STAR) project](https://www.sciencedirect.com/science/article/pii/S0885230811000404).

 ## Text and Speech Resources